triangletrianglesquareplusx/bgphrases/README.md

 ## This is a backend for my clone of [bgjargon](https://www.bgjargon.com/)

 I really like the site because authentication is de-emphasized.
-The importance is the actual content and not just who wrote what which is vear near and dear to me.
+The importance is the actual content and not just who wrote what which is very near and dear to me.

 As you can see in the .env file I am using [Neon](https://neon.tech/) for hosting my Serverless PostgreSQL db.

+Read about how I hosted this in **Render** [Medium Article](https://medium.com/@preslavgetov/how-to-host-your-nest-js-app-on-render-step-by-step-guide-3a5203ed9577)

 I am getting into Prisma so this uses it over TypeORM or Sequelize
 <p align="center">